interpretAMR/AMRrulesCuration/README.md

 The leaders of the working group are Kat Holt (LSHTM), Natacha Couto (ESGEM Chair), and Jane Hawkey (Monash, leading bioinformatics development).

 A call for members was launched at the ESGEM General Meeting on April 29, and we are currently taking expressions of interest to join the Working Group.
-If after reading these documents you are interested to join, please register your interest, and let us know what organism/s you have expertise in, using [this form](https://forms.gle/QjvQNuB3vCHGMiiA7), by June 2.
 Membership of the working group is open to anyone with relevant expertise, you do not have to be an ESGEM member.

+If after reading the documents above you are interested to join, please register your interest and let us know what organism/s you have expertise in, using [this form](https://forms.gle/QjvQNuB3vCHGMiiA7), by June 2.

+Following a review of registrations, individuals will be formally invited to join and asked to sign a Memborandum of Understanding and Code of Conduct.